-The Uniform Patrol Division, commanded by Captain Brad Rounds, is responsible for providing first responder law enforcement service to all residents of the county.
+The Uniform Patrol Division is responsible for providing first responder law enforcement service to all residents of the county.

 Operationally, the precincts mirror each other, with a system of overlapping shifts to ensure more manpower availability during peak hours.
 Within that system, the shifts are supervised by 10 sergeants (5 for each precinct) that serve as Watch Commanders, overseeing a total patrol force of 68 deputies.
 These deputies are responsible for answering all calls for assistance from the public, conducting preliminary investigations of suspicious or criminal activity, investigating motor vehicle crashes, and enforcing state laws and local ordinances.
 In addition to their first responder duties, Deputies of the Uniform Patrol division also conduct specialized operations by serving in the Active Criminal Enforcement (ACE) Unit, K9 Unit, Marine Patrol and Traffic Enforcement Unit.